nickscer/ModellingSystems/README.md

 All packages and custom commands have been included in the `macros.sty` file within the same directory.

 Contributors are advised to edit the `macros.sty` file if additonal packages must be imported.

+# The compiled pdf file
+At any time you can acces the pdf file directly from github by opening the `main.pdf` file.